-- Driving and implementing the research strategy at Abu Dhabi University - Managing and administering all aspects of university-funded initiatives to support research including the four faculty research grants - Managing and facilitation student-centered research initiatives including the Undergraduate Research Fund and student research scholarship agreement - Promoting and managing Intellectual Property agreements and facilitating filing and prosecution of patent applications by ADU researchers

-- Organizing, conducting and managing the GCC-wide annual Undergraduate Research Competition - · Administering faculty consultancy agreements with external organizations including industrial partners - Spearheading research capacity building through developing training programs for faculty and students and supporting professional development through research conference attendance - Monitoring and tracking the research productivity at Abu Dhabi University - Promoting, supervising and managing all external research funding and coordinating with external granting agencies - Collecting and providing research reports for all internal and external stakeholders, including data for internal annual reports, accreditation agencies, and the Ministry of Education - Ensuring adherence to regulations of government, the university and other funding agencies
+- Driving and implementing the research strategy at Abu Dhabi University - Managing and administering all aspects of university-funded initiatives to support research including the four faculty research grants - Managing and facilitation student-centered research initiatives including the Undergraduate Research Fund and Student Research Scholarship Agreement - Promoting and managing Intellectual Property agreements and facilitating filing and prosecution of patent applications by ADU researchers - Organizing, conducting and managing the GCC-wide annual Undergraduate Research Competition - Administering faculty consultancy agreements with external organizations including industrial partners - Spearheading research capacity building through developing training programs for faculty and students and supporting professional development through research conference attendance - Monitoring, tracking and reporting the research productivity at Abu Dhabi University - Promoting, supervising and managing all external research funding and coordinating with external granting agencies - Collecting and providing research reports for all internal and external stakeholders, including data for internal annual reports, accreditation agencies, and the Ministry of Education - Ensuring adherence to regulations of government, the university and other funding agencies - Overseeing the Institutional Review Board (IRB) for Human Subjects activities

-III.
+IV.
 Research Support for Faculty:

 Research initiatives for faculty serve the purpose of strengthening the research culture among faculty at Abu Dhabi University.

-The faculty research initiatives consist of five funding programs manages by the ORSP:
+The faculty research initiatives consist of internal and external opportunities; four funding programs managed by the ORSP and external competitive funding programs: